 LPA is the peak body for the live performance industry and we represent licensees of both the Australasian Performing Right Association (APRA) and the Phonographic Performance Company of Australia (PPCA) for the public performance of musical works in Australia.
-Our Members include producers, promoters, venues, performing arts companies and festivals that collectively contribute a significant portion of the royalty revenue collected for the public performance of music.3
+Our Members include producers, promoters, venues, performing arts companies and festivals that collectively contribute a significant portion of the royalty revenue collected for the public performance of music.

 LPA's submission is informed by feedback received from our Members, including performing arts companies, producers, venues (i.e. performing arts centres and theatres) and festivals.
-In preparing this submission, LPA did not receive any feedback in relation to PPCA; as such our comments relate only to APRA.